by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 I am not a lawyer; I’m a historian.
 In light of that, I understand that there are numerous differences in the prosecution of criminal and civil cases.
 The general idea is that criminal law involves the commission of a crime, and is therefore strictly bound by the Constitutional and common-law requirements that the accused party’s rights not be abused.

-Civil cases are presumed to be not between the government and the individual, but between the individual and the rest of society.
-As a result, the rules are different, affording less protection to the individual.
+Civil cases are presumed to be not between the government and the individual, but between the individual and another individual, or between the individual and the rest of society.
+As a result, the rules are different, affording less protection to said individual.
 For example, the burden of proof is lower.
 There is no requirement for proof “beyond a reasonable doubt,” but only greater likelihood than not that the seized property is connected to the commission of a crime.
 In addition, most jurisdictions do not begin with a presumption of innocence; each side attempts to prove its case from an even start.

 Moreover, since Gideon v.
 Wainwright in 1963, criminal cases require that a defendant be given the assistance of a lawyer at no cost if they cannot afford one (as required by the Sixth Amendment).
 In a civil case – including government seizure under civil forfeiture – the defendant must either pay for a lawyer out of pocket or go without legal representation.
 If the defendant’s assets have been seized under civil forfeiture, the defendant is thereby deprived of the wherewithal to hire and pay an attorney.